MrCatNerd/libepoxy-updated/README.md

 - registry update script (./registry/update_registry.py)
 - merged some random prs that looked good to me cuz why not
 - also i changed the name of the project to libepoxy-updated to not interfere with existing libepoxy installations

+---

+Epoxy is a library for handling OpenGL function pointer management for you.

 It hides the complexity of `dlopen()`, `dlsym()`, `glXGetProcAddress()`, `eglGetProcAddress()`, etc. from the app developer, with very little